Demon-King169/GambleBot/README.md

 This program currently offers a few profiles.
 The default profile (production), and the developer profile called "dev" are probably the most important ones.
 The debug profile has debug outputs and other features that make developing and debugging easier.
-To change the profile to the developer profile open the `.env` file and add the following line:
+To change the profile to the developer profile, open the `.env` file and add the following line:

 ```dotenv
 SPRING_PROFILES_ACTIVE=dev